-AGU excess page fees will now be easier to calculate for authors.
-The new fee structure is on par with the current one, but will now be accurate and simpler to calculate.
-Excess length fees are in addition to the standard journal fee (see table).
-This new, straightforward approach is based on the number of words in the abstract, text, and captions only (excluding titles, author lists and affiliations, tables, and references), and number of display items (figures and tables) as follows:
+Excess page fees are in addition to the standard journal fee (see table).
+These fees are based on the number of words in the abstract, text, and captions only (excluding titles, author lists and affiliations, tables, and references), and number of display items (figures and tables) as follows:

 Total publishing units = # of words/500 + # of figures + # of tables